 In response to the threat of Obama administration PLA requirements, 24 states enacted legislation or executive orders restricting PLA requirements and preferences on state and local projects since 2011.
 Currently, 25 states have measures similar to the Bush orders that guarantee fair and open competition on taxpayer-funded construction projects.

-Contracts subject to government-mandated PLAs steer work to unionized contractors and their unionized workforces, which represent just 12.8 percent of the U.S. private construction workforce, according to 2016 Bureau of Labor Statistics data.
+Contracts subject to government-mandated PLAs steer work to unionized contractors and their unionized workforces, which represent just 12.6% of the U.S. private construction workforce, according to 2019 Bureau of Labor Statistics data.
 Therefore, PLA requirements deny opportunity to more than eight out of 10 U.S. private construction workers.

-PLA requirements and PLA preferences on taxpayer-funded contracts expose procurement officials to intense political pressure, disrupt local collective bargaining agreements, stifle competition, create contracting and construction delays, and prevent taxpayers from receiving the best possible construction product at the best possible price.
+PLA requirements and PLA preferences on taxpayer-funded contracts expose procurement officials to intense political pressure, disrupt local collective bargaining agreements, stifle competition, create contracting and construction delays and legal challenges, and prevent taxpayers from receiving the best possible construction product at the best possible price.